-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, materials weaknesses or significant deficiencies may exist that were not identified.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 However, as described in the accompanying schedule of findings, we identified certain deficiencies in internal control that we consider to be a material weakness.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency described in finding 2013-001 in the accompanying schedule of findings to be a material weakness.
+We consider the deficiencies described in the accompanying schedule of findings as item 2015-001 to be a material weakness.

-Compliance and Other Matters-
+Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services' financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Local Government Health Insurance Reserve Fund of the State of Illinois, Department of Central Management Services' financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings as item 2013-001.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-State of Illinois, Department of Central Management Services' Response to Finding
+Department of Central Management Services' Response to Findings

-The State of Illinois, Department of Central Management Services' response to the finding identified in our audit is described in the accompanying schedule of findings.
-The State of Illinois, Department of Central Management Services' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+The Department of Central Management Services' responses to the finding identified in our audit are described in the accompanying schedule of findings.
+The Department of Central Management Services' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.